NewBeg71/GaProject-TicTacToe/README.md

 ## Plans for the Game

   * Clean up alert message and timing of updating the placement of X's and O's
-  * Replace X's and O's with images - dead and buffet logos
+  * Replace X's and O's with images - dead and buffet logos - tried suggestion from peer (Nick) and copied link from GitHub and it id not work - I beleive I know the problem
   * Create a "Game Landing Page" then have it point to this game, expanded memory game, boggle and hangman (from first cohort)
   * Spend more time with styling - I like it!